Decentralized Heterogeneous Multi-Player Multi-Armed Bandits with Non-Zero Rewards on Collisions: Main Result

-\begin{proof} Let $L_T$ be the last epoch with time horizon $T$.
-The regret incurred during the $L_T$ epochs can be analysed as the sum of the regret incurred in the three stages of the algorithm.
-From the structure of the algorithm, we have that $L_T < \log{T}$.
-Let $R_1$, $R_2$ and $R_3$ denote the regret incurred during the exploration phase, matching phase and exploitation phase during $L_T$ epochs respectively. \begin{enumerate} \item Exploration phase: Since the exploration phase in each epoch $\ell$ proceeds for $T_0$ units
+\begin{theorem} Given the system model specified in Section 2, the expected regret of the proposed algorithm for a time-horizon $T$ and some $0< \delta <1 $ is $R(T) = O(\log^{1+\delta} T)$. \end{theorem} \begin{IEEEproof} Let $L_T$ be the last epoch within a time-horizon of $T$.
+The regret incurred during the $L_T$ epochs can be analyzed as the sum of the regret incurred during the three phases of the algorithm.
+The exploitation phase in epoch $\ell$ of the algorithm lasts for $c_3 2^{\ell}$ time units.
+Thus, it is easy to see that $L_T < \log{T}$.
+Let $R_1$, $R_2$ and $R_3$ denote the regret incurred over $L_T$ epochs, during the exploration phase, the matching phase, and the exploitation phase, respectively.
+Let $\ell_0$ be the first epoch $\ell$ such that

+where $C_\rho$ is defined in \eqref{crho} in Appendix~\ref{sec:app_B}.
+Note that \eqref{exp1} - \eqref{match_2} hold for all $\ell \geq \ell_0$.
+We upper bound the regret incurred during the exploration and matching phases by $K$ (which is the maximum regret that can be accumulated in one time unit) times the total time taken by these phases.
+For the exploitation phase, we incur regret only when the action profile played during this phase is not optimal.

+\begin{enumerate} \item Exploration phase: Since the exploration phase in each epoch $\ell$ proceeds for at most $KMNT_0 \ell^\delta$ time units,

-\item Matching phase: In epoch $\ell$, the matching phase runs for $c_2 c_\epsilon \ell^{1+\delta}$ time units.
+\item Matching phase: In epoch $\ell$, the matching phase runs for $\tau_\ell \tilde{\tau}_\ell = c_2 \ell^{\delta}$ time units.
 Thus